 You can watch live coverage of the mission here at Space.com, courtesy of NASA Television.
 NASA's launch broadcast will begin with prelaunch activities and end after Starliner's orbital insertion; typically, live coverage will resume when Starliner approaches the space station for docking.
 NASA also plans a live NASA Social event on Facebook (opens in new tab), with no registration required.

 Starliner should reach its preliminary orbit about half an hour after liftoff.
 After the orbital insertion maneuver, the spacecraft will begin a 24-hour orbital chase to catch up with the International Space Station for rendezvous and docking.

 After Starliner docks, the Expedition 67 astronauts onboard the space station will open the hatch and enter the capsule for an inspection, and also unload the roughly 500 pounds (225 kilograms) of supplies Starliner brought up.
 NASA has not yet announced a new schedule for hatch opening, but that moment, too, will likely stream live on NASA's channels and on Space.com.

 Starliner will spend five to eight days docked at the space station before returning to Earth for a parachute-assisted landing in the western United States; NASA has not yet announced a precise landing date or location.

 Where will Starliner lift off?

 Boeing will launch Starliner from Space Launch Complex 41 at Cape Canaveral Space Force Station in Florida, a busy launch port situated near NASA's Kennedy Space Center.
-The launch area is about an hour east of Orlando adjacent to the Atlantic coast, providing for a safe region for rocket stage drops and overall launch activities.
+The launch site is about an hour east of Orlando adjacent to the Atlantic coast, providing for a safe region for rocket stage drops and overall launch activities.